Hairein/mks-memory-loop/README.md

 You will have 3 counters running in printout and you can quit by pressing any key.
 The application can be restarted anytime and resumes communication with any other federates running.

-### (sfml_example) Simple Example using the SFML library for windowing and display and a custom structure from the pointer of the frame
+### (sfml_example) Simple C++ Example using the SFML library for windowing and display and a custom structure from the pointer of the frame
 This example uses the configuration files sfml_example_[0|1|2].cfg and is intended to be lauched with 3 applications.
 The parameters of each application should use one of the three config files as shown below.

 In three shells, go to the simple_example directory and run 1 for each command line: